• Skip to primary navigation

 Here is a list of foods that are high in fat soluble vitamins to help you increase your intake:

 • Vitamin D: fresh, oily fish, including salmon, sardines and oysters.
-Of note, one of the best sources of vitamin D is sun exposure.
+Of note, one of the best sources of vitamin D is sun exposure (but too much sun exposure is harmful to our skin so please keep this in mind).

-• Vitamin E: almonds, hazelnuts, flax seed oil, green leafy vegetables
+• Vitamin E: almonds, hazelnuts, flax seed oil, and green leafy vegetables.

 Now, another quick word about vitamin D. Most people live in places where you cannot obtain enough vitamin D through sun exposure alone so you will likely need to supplement with vitamin D. You can have your level checked through your family physician to determine how much you need to take, and ensure that you are not taking too much (as taking too much vitamin D can also be dangerous).